srnale/PRODIGY_WD_05/README.md

-# WEATHER-FORCAST
+# WEATHER-FORECAST
-It's a WEATHER FORCAST SITE using html css and js
+It's a WEATHER FORECAST SITE using html css and js